 Planning & Development

-Town staff will assist you in completing your planning and Development Permit applications before starting your project.
-For more information please contact the Town Hall, 119 Cumberland Street, 902-634-4410 for assistance.
+Town staff will assist you in completing your Planning and Development Permit applications before starting your project.
+For more information please contact the Town Hall, 119 Cumberland Street, 902-634-4410, ext.
+225 for assistance.
 Our staff will guide you through the approval process.

 The Municipal Planning Strategy is the policy document of Council regarding the use of land in Lunenburg.
 The accompanying Land Use By-law and Subdivision By-law are the documents through which Council's policies are administered.

 Land Use By-law

 The Town's Land Use By-law describes the various development zones in Lunenburg.

 The Land Use By-law regulates the type of use permitted on any lot in the Town of Lunenburg and the location of all buildings and structures on any lots.
 In addition, it deals with requirements for items such as signs, fences and parking.
 The main tool for administration of the Land Use By-law is the requirement for a development permit for any new development or change in use, or any new structure.
 Any change to the outside of a building on the lower portion of Dufferin Street, Falkland Street and Tannery Road also requires a development permit for heritage conservation purposes.

 Any change in the boundary of a lot requires subdivision approval.
 A "Subdivision Application" is the form used for this process, which generally begins with an applicant hiring a surveyor to prepare the required information.

 Please view our Building Inspection page by clicking here.